CENTRAL SOCCER LEAGUE

 H. Violations of Section 7 could result in forfeiture of game and fine.
 (See Appendix A)

-A. All players shall be duly registered in accordance with OSA Policies and Procedures and must be covered by health, medical or similar insurance.
+A. All players shall be duly registered in accordance with Ontario Soccer Policies and Procedures and must be covered by health, medical or similar insurance.

 C. A player who is registered with a team in the CSL will not be eligible to play in a game for any other CSL team if he has been added to the team roster after July 1.
 (Exception: Transfers from the teams in the same club.)

-E. ANY Player added to an OSA Roster after August 1 is not eligible for CSL Competition.
+E. ANY Player added to a Ontario Soccer Roster after August 1 is not eligible for CSL Competition.

 F. A team may not have more than eighteen (18) players registered at any one time.
 Eighteen (18) players may be named (dressed) and played in any one game.
 A player named on the game sheet is deemed to have played.

-G. All rules and regulations as set out in OSA Policies and Procedures regarding the signing and transfer of players shall apply.
+G. All rules and regulations as set out in Ontario Soccer Policies and Procedures regarding the signing and transfer of players shall apply.

 H. Teams found to have used an ineligible player(s) or deemed to be an ineligible team, shall default the game(s) to its opponent(s), provided a protest is made according to By-Law 21 of these By-Laws or at the discretion of the Executive Committee.
 In the event that both teams are found guilty of using ineligible players, no points will be awarded.
 A team found guilty of using ineligible players will subject its Club to a fine.
 (See Appendix A)